| What are cookies?Cookies are little packets of data, that a web server gives

 "Privacy".
 Use the slider bar there to adjust how cookies

+are handled.
 To turn on cookies in Opera, select Tools, then

 "Privacy".
 Use the slider bar there to adjust how cookies